-The sensation of mucus dripping into your throat can be distracting or irritating, and may cause other problems, including a sore throat and difficulty swallowing.
-Cecil Yeung, MD, head of the state-of-the-art Houston Sinus Surgery center, believes that effective treatment of post-nasal drip starts with an accurate diagnosis.
+The sensation of mucus dripping into your throat can be distracting or irritating and may cause other problems, including a sore throat and difficulty swallowing.
+Cecil Yeung, MD and Marcus Hershey, MD of the state-of-the-art Houston Sinus Surgery center, believes that effective treatment of post-nasal drip starts with an accurate diagnosis.
 If you live in the Houston area and you’re ready to end your drip, call his helpful staff or book your appointment online.

 Special glands in your nose and throat continually produce about 1-2 quarts of mucus per day to protect and lubricate your nasal membranes.
 Mucus traps pathogens such as viruses and bacteria, and irritants such as dust and pollen.